yzygitzh/yzygitzh.github.io/_posts/2018-11-15-leetcode-summary.markdown

     * Traverse the tree and emit (node, position) pairs.
 O(n) time can be achieved if using hashmap.
 * [337 House Robber III]({{ leetcode }}337.cpp)
+    * Rob on a tree, adjacent nodes cannot be robbed.
+    * O(n) time, typical tree DP.
 * [366 Find Leaves of Binary Tree]({{ leetcode }}366.cpp)
+    * Remove leaves of a binary tree step by step.
+    * Tree DP. for each node calculate it's shortest path to leaf.
 * [951 Flip Equivalent Binary Trees]({{ leetcode }}951.cpp)
 * [965 Univalued Binary Tree]({{ leetcode }}965.cpp)
 * [971 Flip Binary Tree To Match Preorder Traversal]({{ leetcode }}971.cpp)